 For some people, car accidents are a minor inconvenience.
 For others though, car accidents are life-changing.
 Persistent pain, headaches, and sleeplessness plague many Bradenton car accident victims.
 This makes it challenging to focus on treatment while fighting with car insurers.
-In Bradenton, personal injury attorneys do more than file litigation.
+In Bradenton, car accident attorneys do more than file litigation.